bastiangx/wordserve-obsidian/README.md

 Start with a simple `words.txt` file containing 65,000+ entries.

-WordServe chunks the dictionary into binary trie files and loads only what's needed, dynamically managing memory based on usage patterns.
+WordServe chunks the dictionary into binary trie files and loads only what's needed, managing memory based on usage patterns.

 ---